-- 1. The Students will be able to understand the importance of contracts and agreements in the construction with respect to workers safety and health. - 2.
-Students can identify the various hazards in different construction activities and take measures to eradicate them. - 3.
-The students will get knowledge on the critical factors that can cause damages in the dams, bridges, water tanks and retaining walls which would help them in the design to prevent accidents.
+- 1. Able to understand the importance of contracts and agreements in the construction with respect to workers safety and health. - 2.
+Identify the various hazards in different construction activities and take measures to eradicate them. - 3.
+Knowledge on the critical factors that can cause damages in the dams, bridges, water tanks and retaining walls which would help them in the design to prevent accidents. - 4.
+Identifying types and causes of accident and designing aids for safe construction - 5.
+Understanding the safety procedures for work at height.

-Mapping with Programme Outcomes

-COs PO1 PO2 PO3 PO4 PO5 PO6 PO7

-CO1 \checkmark \checkmark

-CO2 \checkmark \checkmark

-CO3 \checkmark \checkmark \checkmark \checkmark
+Mapping with Programme Outcomes COs PO1 PO2 PO3 PO4 PO5 PO6 PO7 PO8 PO9 PO10 CO1 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark CO2 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark CO3 \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark \checkmark CO4 \checkmark \checkmark \checkmark \checkmark CO5 \checkmark \checkmark \checkmark